 Not Just a Point in Time Pentest

-The communication with Cobalt’s researchers continues after the test.
+The communication with Cobalt’s pentesters continues after the test.
 Through its platform, Cobalt provides very clear explanations of its findings and proposed mitigations for Algolia’s engineers.
 But that is not where the engagement ends.
 There is an opportunity for engineers to use the platform to collaborate during the fix process and easily request retests as needed.

 "Now, engineers almost looking forward to testing.
-They know that the interactions with the researchers make them better engineers.
-The researchers clearly explain security issues and proposed mitigations.
+They know that the interactions with the pentesters make them better engineers.
+The pentesters clearly explain security issues and proposed mitigations.
 Then our engineers can review the findings, ask questions and bring their own expertise to the mitigation process.
 Together, we come up with solutions that benefit our customers.
 It is no longer a burden for engineers to be included in the pentesting process.
 In fact, Cobalt works exactly how you want a penetration test to work."

 The Cobalt platform’s reporting capabilities are also helpful to Algolia.
 They are able to simply create different reports with varying levels of detail for different audiences.
 As security documentation for customer and sales support is one of the drivers for continuous external testing, the ability to be able to automatically create customer-facing reports to share under NDA has proven to be another valuable time-saver for the security team.